WiseGuru/MaxwellCTI/src/site/notes/Definitions and Topics/Zero-day.md

 ---
-{"dg-publish":true,"permalink":"/definitions-and-topics/zero-day/","tags":["defs_soc"]}
+{"dg-publish":true,"permalink":"/definitions-and-topics/zero-day/"}
 ---

 #### Zero-day
-- A *Zero-day* vulnerability or exploit is a vulnerability or exploit that is unknown by the developer, and can be exploited on a fully-patched system
+- A *Zero-day* vulnerability or exploit is a [[Definitions and Topics/vulnerability\|vulnerability]] or exploit that is unknown by the developer, and can be exploited on a fully-patched system